BlogBiologyThe Guide to HSC Biology Module 5: Heredity

 Inquiry question: Can population genetic patterns be predicted with any accuracy?

-A new addition to the module is the focus on DNA sequencing and profiling.
+This aspect of Module 5 Biology focuses on DNA sequencing and profiling.
 Never has it been so easy or cheap to sequence a genome.
-An example of a depth study in this module can be found later on in the blog.

 How to Get a Band 6 in HSC Biology Module 5: Heredity